jamielaw-smith/STARS_library/README.md

 `cd STARS_library`

-The requirements are minimal (roughly python 3, astropy, scipy, numpy), so you may not need the step below.
+The requirements are minimal (roughly python 3, scipy, numpy), so you may not need the step below.

 To install the requirements in a new conda environment: